Agency Information Guide last reviewed August 2024

 Complaints

 Service NSW is committed to providing excellent customer service and every attempt is made to deal with complaints on the spot, however, if you would like to submit a complaint, we would like to assure you that we will act in an open and honest manner, and within clear timeframes.
-For more information about our complaints handling process, please see our Customer complaints page.
+For more information about our complaints handling process, please refer to Customer complaints.

 Information access